chainaccelerator/contribox-node/README.md

 Provide a JS Sdk for using this API with a wasm module.

-Confidential, free, fast transactions, uniq assets and  and proof' issuements, without smart contract centralisation but:
+Confidential, free, fast transactions, uniq assets and proof' issuements, without smart contract centralisation but:
 * Validation is on the client side, until the Elements blockchain' blocs validation
 * Certification is on the Elements side, until peg out validations
 * Templates allow to ask a reward for specifics validations